ozairs/apiconnect/oauth-token-mgmt/README.md

 	"client_name": "default"
 	}
 	```
-8. Optionally, revoke the token using the **OAuth App Revocation** request and then issue the **OAuth Introspection** call again, you will get an error because the token is not valid.
+8. Optionally, revoke the token using the **Single Token Revocation** request and then issue the **OAuth Introspection** call again, you will get an error because the token is not valid.
 	```
 	{
 	"active": false